koushik395/TwitterSentimentAnalysis/README.md

 Before analysis, you need to install textblob and tweepy libraries using !pip install command on your Colab Notebook.

 ### Install Libraries
-!pip install textblob  !pip install tweepy
+!pip install textblob <br>
+!pip install tweepy

 You need to import libraries that you will use in this sentiment analysis project.